A short proof of a Chebotarev density theorem for function fields: Abstract

 \section{Abstract}

 In this article we discuss a version of the Chebotarev density for function fields over perfect fields with procyclic absolute Galois groups.
-Our version allows also for a formulation of a classical Chebotarev density theorem for function fields over finite fields which includes ramified primes.
+Our version of this density theorem differs from other versions in two aspects: we include ramified primes and we do not have an error term.